CBIIT/nci-ctd2-dashboard/README.md

 ![CompoundDeatils](https://bitbucket.org/cbio_mskcc/ctd2-dashboard/downloads/sampleClassDiagramDetails.png)

-Because of these implementation choices, the good practice for creating a new instance of a specific object should be handled as follows:
+Because of these implementation choices, the good practice for creating a new instance of a specific object is as follows:

 	// Demonstration of how a new instance of an object should be created